EmineCerit/Sentiment-Analysis/Demand Forecasting with LightGBM/README.md

-# CLTV PREDICTION WITH BG/NBD AND GAMMA&GAMMA MODELS
+# Demand Forecasting with LightGBM

 ## Table of contents
 * [Introduction](#Introduction)